Merkel sets off for farewell US visit as chancellor | DW | 14.07.2021

 The last official US visit of outgoing German Chancellor Angela Merkel comes as US-German relations seem on the up.
 But her meeting with US President Joe Biden will still cover some tricky topics.

-Protesters in Berlin called for Merkel and Biden to focus on waiving patents for COVID vaccines, but given the German government's lukewarm comments on the idea, they might be disappointed
+Protesters in Berlin have called for Merkel and Biden to focus on waiving patents for COVID vaccines

-German Chancellor Angela Merkel left Germany on Wednesday for what will in all likelihood be her last official visit to the US before her almost 16-year term in office ends after September's elections.
+German Chancellor Angela Merkel left Germany on Wednesday for what will in all likelihood be her last official visit to the US before her almost 16-year term in office ends after the September federal election.

 Although the Merkel era is coming to an end, the trip is being seen as marking a new beginning in German-US relations following the marked tensions between Berlin and Washington under the administration of Donald Trump.